MaterializeInc/materialize/doc/user/content/sql/tail.md

 ### AS OF

-You can choose a point in time to begin reporting events using `AS OF`.
+`AS OF` is the specific point in time to start reporting all events for a given `TAIL`.
 If you don't use `AS OF`, Materialize will pick a timestamp itself.

-### WITH SNAPSHOT
+### WITH SNAPSHOT or WITHOUT SNAPSHOT

-If you specify `WITH SNAPSHOT`, a snapshot of the state of the system at the chosen timestamp will be reported in addition to any subsequent events.
-This means that you will see any updates that occur up to and including the chosen timestamp.
+By default, each TAIL is created with a `SNAPSHOT` which contains the results of the query at its `AS OF` timestamp.
+Any further updates to these results are produced at the time when they occur.
+To only see results after the `AS OF` timestamp, specify `WITHOUT SNAPSHOT`.

 ## Example